Lathe26/AD9106_AWG/README.md

 - creation of arbitrary waveforms via the device's touch screen, though there are 3 pre-stored waveforms available via the touch screen and arbitrary data can be uploaded over USB

+# Tools

+Tools for using the AD9106 AWG are available in the `tools` folder of this repository.
+See the `README.md` in that folder.

 # Manual Operation